-The original documents are located in Box 44, folder "1976/05/07 S2662 International Security Assistance and Arms Export Control Act (vetoed) (5)" of the White House Records Office: Legislation Case Files at the Gerald R. Ford Presidential Library.
+The original documents are located in Box 48, folder "6/30/76 HR12203 Foreign Assistance and Related Programs Appropriation Act 1976 (4)" of the White House Records Office: Legislation Case Files at the Gerald R. Ford Presidential Library.
 Copyright Notice The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
 Gerald R. Ford donated to the United States of America his copyrights in all of his unpublished writings in National Archives collections.
 Works prepared by U.S. Government employees as part of their official duties are in the public domain.
 The copyrights to materials written by other individuals or organizations are presumed to remain with them.
 If you think any of the information displayed in the PDF is subject to a valid copyright claim, please contact the Gerald R. Ford Presidential Library.
 Exact duplicates within this folder were not digitized.

+H. R. 13680

+Minety-fourth Congress of the United States of America

+AT THE SECOND SESSION

+Begun and held at the City of Washington on Monday, the nineteenth day of January, one thousand nine hundred and seventy-six

+An Act

-Minety-fourth Congress of the United States of America AT THE SECOND SESSION Begun and held at the City of Washington on Monday, the nineteenth day of January, one thousand nine hundred and seventy-six An Act To amend the Foreign Assistance Act of 1961 and the Foreign Military Sales Act, Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, That this Act may be cited as the "International Security Assistance and Arms Export Control Act of 1976".
-TITLE I-MILITARY ASSISTANCE PROGRAM AUTHORIZATION Sec.
-101. Section 504(a) of the Foreign Assistance Act of 1961 is amended to read as follows:
+To amend the Foreign Assistance Act of 1961 and the Foreign Military Sales Act, and for other purposes.

+Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, That this Act may be cited as the "International Security Assistance and Arms Export Control Act of 1976".

+TITLE I-MILITARY ASSISTANCE PROGRAM

+AUTHORIZATION

+Sec.
+101. Section 504(a) of the Foreign Assistance Act of 1961 is

+amended to read as follows:

-"(a)(1) There is authorized to be appropriated to the President to carry out the purposes of this chapter \$196,700,000 for the fiscal year 1976.
-Not more than the following amounts of funds available for carrying out this chapter may be allocated and made available to each of the following countries for such fiscal year:
+"(a) (1) There is authorized to be appropriated to the President to carry out the purposes of this chapter \$196,700,000 for the fiscal year 1976 and \$177,300,000 for the fiscal year 1977.
+Not more than the following amounts of funds available for carrying out this chapter (other than funds appropriated under section 507 of the International Security Assistance and Arms Export Control Act of 1976) may be allocated and made available to each of the following countries for such fiscal years:

-Country Amount
+Country Fiscal Year 1976 Amount Fiscal Year 1977 Amount

-Greece \$31,000,000
+Greece \$31,000,000 \$33,000,000

-Indonesia
+Indonesia 13, 000, 000 15, 000, 000

-Jordan 50, 000, 000
+Jordan 50, 000, 000 55, 000, 000

-Korea 55, 000, 000
+Republic of Korea 55, 000, 000 8, 300, 000

-Philippines 17, 000, 000
+Philippines 17, 000, 000 17, 000, 000

-Thailand
+Thailand 16, 000, 000 16, 000, 000

-Turkey 31, 000, 000
+Turkey 31, 000, 000 50, 000, 000

-Ethiopia 6, 000, 000
+Ethionia 6, 000, 000 6, 000, 000

-The amount specified in this paragraph for military assistance to any such country for the fiscal year 1976 may be increased by not more than 10 per centum of such amount if the President deems such increase necessary for the purposes of this chapter.
+The amount specified in this paragraph for military assistance to any such country for fiscal year 1976 or for fiscal year 1977 may be increased by not more than 10 per centum of such amount if the President deems

-"(2) Not to exceed \$6,000,000 of the funds made available for fiscal year 1976 to carry out the purposes of this chapter may be used to provide assistance to countries and international organizations which are not designated in paragraph (1)

-are not designated in paragraph (1).
+such increase necessary for the purposes of this chapter.